menuclose

 Facial Paralysis Exercises

-It is a treatment method to restore the strength and mobility of facial muscles and plays an important role in the recovery process of individuals with facial paralysis.
+It is a treatment method to restore the strength and mobility of facial muscles and plays an important role in the recovery process of individuals with facial palsy.

 Facelift and Facial Paralysis